 Odds are, you’re already aware of the importance of having great imagery on your website and within your content.
-However, are you also savvy to all the image SEO best practices and key things to know about images and SEO?
+However, are you also savvy to all the image SEO best practices, SEO tools and key things to know about images and SEO?

 Chances are, you could learn a couple things.

 Website images and SEO are actually very closely tied.
 Just like how great imagery can increase things like share rate and readability of your content, it can also improve some of your SEO metrics.